tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-189-rotate-array.md

 ### Naïve Approach

 Never hurts to start with a good brute-forcing.
 For each rotation `k`, loop through the array `num` and shift everything right by one.
-This will rotate the array with $O(n \times k)$ time complexity.
+This will rotate the array with $$O(n \times k)$$ time complexity.

 ```javascript
 // Bad solution, don't use this